dqops/dqo/docs/integrations/webhooks/index.md

 Notifications allow you to monitor data in real-time and receive alerts when active data quality checks exceed alerting thresholds.

-A notification contains the most important information about an incident you may want to discover in order to resolve an issue.
+A notification contains the most important information about an incident you may want to review in order to resolve an issue.

 ## Configure notifications